...life can be translucent

 hi beatpoet,

-oh, Hex #44! that's turned up in many readings for me lately. i find it very puzzling and have been wrestling with it ever since.
+oh, Hex #44! that's turned up in many readings for me lately. i find it very puzzling and ambiguous. good luck with your situation!

 Clarity,